-The Sawyer Squeeze is one of the most time-tested on-the-go filtration systems.
-This lightweight backpacking water filter is a wonderful option for personal use, providing great functionality on multi-day excursions and daily adventures into the backcountry.
-Of the multiple Sawyer Squeeze systems, this one offers the fastest flow rate, filtering one liter of water in just 40 seconds.
-We love how packable it is and the longevity of the filter itself.
-Its versatility is unrivaled.
-Use it as a squeeze-filter with its accompanying bags or in-line with your hydration bladder.
-You can even screw it to the top of a compatible water bottle and drink directly from puddles with the straw it comes it.
-Not many other contenders come close to this level of versatility and portability, which makes it an excellent choice for backpacking, trail running, and more.
-Plus, the price makes it a screaming deal and our Editor's Choice for personal use.
+The Sawyer Squeeze is one of the most time-tested, on-the-go filtration systems.
+This lightweight option is wonderful for personal use, providing great functionality on multi-day excursions and daily adventures into the backcountry.
+Of the multiple Sawyer Squeeze systems, this offers the fastest flow rate, filtering one liter of water in just 40 seconds in our tests.
+It's also packable, easily fitting into a running pack or pocket.
+Use it as a squeeze-filter with its accompanying bags or in-line with a hydration bladder.
+You can even screw it to the top of a compatible water bottle and drink directly from puddles with its complementary straw.
+Few contenders offer this level of versatility and portability, making it our favorite for personal use.

 Read Review: Sawyer Squeeze

 Katadyn Gravity Camp 6L

 The Katadyn GravityWorks is a gravity-style backpacking water filter that stands out for its easy to use design and fast flow rate.
 It treats vast quantities of water in minutes without requiring pumping or work, making it an excellent option for a small group or solo use.
 Filling it is easy.
 The bag has a large opening and can easily be used to collect large amounts of water from rivers, lakes, and streams.
 Gravity will pull water through the filter as you set up camp or cook dinner, provided you have a high point to suspend it from.
 It's also compatible with most hydration bladder systems and can double as a handwash station or shower.
 We especially like the bag's fabric design that has proven to be quite durable over our four years of use, adding to its value in our eyes.